 These files will be untarred into an inputs directory if the user does not specify a different name.
-They include data for Dec.
-21, 2019.
+They include data for Jan 1-2, 2016 with restarts available for Jan.
+3-4, 2016.
 Table 4.23 describes the file types.
 In each file name, YYYY refers to a valid 4-digit year, MM refers to a valid 2-digit month, and DD refers to a valid 2-digit day of the month.